Darkvinx88/TvLauncher/README.md

 #Alternatively you can just run the installer.sh and let it do everything for you
 #(creates a virtual environment,activates it,installs dependencies)
-#Once everything is installed simply run the launcher with the given launcher.sh file
+#Once everything is installed simply run the launcher with the given Launcher.sh file
 #it will automatically activate the virtual environment and run the launcher with 1 click
+#a .desktop file is also included if you wish to use that as well

 #sh files are already executable but if they are not just do
-chmod +x installer.sh
+chmod +x Installer.sh
-./installer.sh
+./Installer.sh

-chmod +x launcher.sh
+chmod +x Launcher.sh
-./launcher.sh
+./Launcher.sh

 #you can also edit the given .desktop so you are able to run the launcher no matter where it is placed.